Negotiating For Your Home During the Pandemic

 The Bottom Line

 Even in a strong economy, buying a home requires preparation, research, and finding the right people to help you out.
-During the pandemic, the process will require more flexibility and thought, but it can be accomplished, even as more buyers are competing for less inventory.
+In 2025, the process blends robust digital tools with in‑person diligence, and success often hinges on realistic budgeting under current rates, flexible timelines, and data‑driven negotiation.

 Also, make sure you negotiate for concessions in the process that will alleviate some of the uncertainties associated with buying a home during COVID-19.
 And remember: Properly budgeting for and protecting your new investment with the right homeowners insurance is even more critical now than ever before.